abdulqaderk-cuelogic/JavaScript-Training-Specimen/README.md

-# JavaScript-Training-Specimen
-A specimen directory structure to be followed during your official JavaScript training.
+This is a specimen directory structure which you should follow during your tech/project trainings.